comprobo25/comprobo25.github.io/in-class/day16.md

 You can also checkout the [brief OpenCV demo](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html) if you'd like to just test this out on your webcam.

 Note that you'll need checkerboards for this!
-Some are available in the classroom.
-If you'd like to print your own, [calib.io pattern generator](https://calib.io/pages/camera-calibration-pattern-generator) is an excellent resource!
+You can (and should!) print your own; this [calib.io pattern generator](https://calib.io/pages/camera-calibration-pattern-generator) is an excellent resource!

 ### Additional Resources
 * An article on <a-no-proxy href="https://www.ri.cmu.edu/pub_files/pub2/willson_reg_1993_1/willson_reg_1993_1.pdf"> What is the Center of an Image? </a-no-proxy>